Skip to contents

 #> 6 47.78252 57.16700

-Note that the level argument in the nixtlar::nixtla_client_detect_anomalies() function uses only the maximum value when there are multiple values.
-Hence, setting level=c(90,95,99), for example, is equivalent to setting level=c(99), which is the default value.
+Note that the level argument in the nixtlar::nixtla_client_detect_anomalies() function only uses the maximum value when multiple values are provided.
+Therefore, setting level = c(90, 95, 99), for example, is equivalent to setting level = c(99), which is the default value.

 anomalies <- nixtla_client_detect_anomalies(df) # level=c(90,95,99)